William W. Morrow: Congressional service

+Electoral history

 Federal judicial service

 Morrow received a recess appointment from President Benjamin Harrison on August 11, 1891, to a seat on the United States District Court for the Northern District of California vacated by Judge Ogden Hoffman Jr. He was nominated to the same position by President Harrison on December 10, 1891.
 He was confirmed by the United States Senate on January 11, 1892, and received his commission the same day.
 His service terminated on June 1, 1897, due to his elevation to the Ninth Circuit.

 Morrow was nominated by President William McKinley on May 18, 1897, to a joint seat on the United States Court of Appeals for the Ninth Circuit and the United States Circuit Courts for the Ninth Circuit vacated by Judge Joseph McKenna.
 He was confirmed by the Senate on May 20, 1897, and received his commission the same day.
 On December 31, 1911, the Circuit Courts were abolished and he thereafter served only on the Court of Appeals.
 He assumed senior status on January 1, 1923.
 His service terminated on July 24, 1929, due to his death in San Francisco, San Francisco County, where he resided.
 He was the last appeals court judge who continued to serve in active service appointed by President McKinley.
 He was interred in Cypress Lawn Cemetery in Colma, California.